 Design work on the interchange and first warehouse will begin later this year and is expected to be completed in the Spring of 2020.

-This information is currently under construction.
+Sorry, this information is currently under construction.

 Background

-This information is under construction.
+Sorry, this information is currently under construction.

-This information is currently under construction.
+Sorry, this information is currently under construction.